 4. Precoce D’Argenteuil Asparagus

-In terms of appearance, it can be up to 3 feet long.
+In terms of appearance, the plant can be up to 3 feet long.
 It is mainly pale green, yet the tips have a gorgeous rosy pink hue.

 5. Viking KB3 Asparagus

 Viking KB3 is a variety of Mary Washington asparagus.
-It is a productive, sturdy, and easy-to-grow type of asparagus.
-It lives well in every weather condition.
-It also takes a short time to mature.
+It is a productive, sturdy, and easy-to-grow type of asparagus that can adapt to every weather condition.
+You don’t have to wait long for the veggie to mature.

-It is best to make salads with this variety.
+This variety is best to make salads.
 You can also roast it with garlic and olive oil to make delicious vegetable dishes to accompany heavy main dishes.
+Viking KB3 is about 10 inches long at most, and the stalks are as thin as pencils.
+Young shoots are succulent, but they get tougher with time.

 6. Jersey Giant Asparagus

 With an incredibly sweet, meaty taste and tender texture, Jersey Giant asparagus is a super versatile variety.
-You can eat it raw or add it to salads and other savory recipes.
-It is a large variety with a maximum length of 7-9 inches.
+You can eat it raw or add the veggie to salads and other savory recipes.
+This large variety can reach a maximum length of 7-9 inches.

 7. Jersey Knight Asparagus

 Jersey Knight asparagus may be the most delicious type of Jersey asparagus.
-It is also highly productive.
-It can produce almost 4 times more crops than other types.
-Amazing, isn’t it?
+It is also highly productive and capable of yielding almost 4 times more crops than other types.

 This variety is heat-tolerant and disease-resistant.
-The spears are green while the bracts are purple.
+The spears are succulent and green while the bracts are purple.
+Interestingly, Jersey Knight is the first all-male hybrid asparagus.

 8. Jersey Supreme Asparagus